jun-simons/ChronoGraph/docs/tutorials/repository_basics.md

 - Creates a two-parent commit on true three-way merges
 - Returns any conflicts for manual resolution

+*Note: merging is still under development: currently, only simple priority-based conflict resolution is supported, but alternative merge options are in the works*

 ---

 ## 8. Accessing the Working Graph